 The 1911 census sees the family still at Doveyscroft Saltney Road.
 William Evans 52 was an Engine Turner.
 Maria was 52 and they had been married for 29 years.
 Eight children had been born to them and they were all still living.
 Ethel Maria 24 and Mary Colville 20 were both School Teachers employed by the County Council.
 William John was single, 23, and an Engine Turner at the Dee Ship Builders.Co.
 Philip Charles was single, 18 and a Chemist (Metalurgical).
 Sara Janet 16, and Terence Stuart 10 were both at school.
 There was a boarder in the household, a John William Lewis, was single,15, a Grocer’s Apprentice.

 UK, Soldiers Died in the Great War, 1914-1919 accessible on www.ancestry.co.uk confirms Philip’s regimental details above, and tells us that he was born in Sandycroft, and enlisted in Queensferry.
 His Medal card also on ‘Ancestry’ details his medal entitlement and states that he had a previous regimental number 3705.

-There is an index card for Philip in The Flintshire Roll of Honour in he County Record Office in Hawarden (Sandycroft F6) It was was signed by M. Evans (his mother perhaps?) on the 27th September 1919 and stated his period of Service was from May 1916, so in 14 months after joining he was killed.
+There is an index card for Philip in The Flintshire Roll of Honour in he County Record Office in Hawarden (Sandycroft F6) It was was signed by M. Evans (his mother perhaps?) on the 27th September 1919 and stated his period of Service was from May 1916.
+14 months after joining he was killed.